AcaciaMan/acacia-log/vscode/acacia-log/README.md

 - Set the date to search for in the log files.
 - Set the time to search for in the log files.
 - Calculate counts of similar lines in the log file.
+- Draw a timeline chart of log file records.

 ## Commands